immersive-web/webxr-ar-module/explainer.md

 // Use frameOfRef as detailed above.
 ```

-### Room-scale tracking
+### Room-scale tracking and boundaries

-Some VR displays have knowledge about the room they are being used in, including things like where the floor is and what boundaries of the safe space is so that it can be communicated to the user in VR.
+Some VR displays have been configured with details about the area they are being used in, including things like where the floor is and what boundaries of the safe space is so that it can be communicated to the user in VR.
 It can be beneficial to render the virtual scene so that it lines up with the users physical space for added immersion, especially ensuring that the virtual floor and the physical floor align.
 This is frequently called "room scale" or "standing" VR.
 It helps the user feel grounded in the virtual space.
 WebVR refers to this type of bounded, floor relative play space as a "Stage".
 Applications can take advantage of that space by creating a Stage `VRFrameOfReference`.
 This will report values relative to the floor, ideally at the center of the room.
 (In other words the users physical floor is at Y = 0.)
 Not all `VRDisplays` will support this mode, however. `createFrameOfReference` will reject the promise in that case.

 ```js
 // Try to get a frame of reference where the floor is at Y = 0